amandeepmittal/amanhimself.dev/content/posts/how-to-build-your-first-vr-app-with-viroreact-react-native-and-crowdbotics.md

 </ViroScene>
 ```

 `ViroText` is a component that provides two-dimensional text functionality.
-It uses props such as the `text` itself, the `textAlign`, `fontSize`, `witdh`, `position`, and so on.
+It uses props such as the `text` itself, the `textAlign`, `fontSize`, `width`, `position`, and so on.
 The styling of the text can be done using a `fontFamily` but do note that not all platforms support all font families.
-You can also use styling object created using `StyleSheet` from React Native core.
+You can also use styling objects created using `StyleSheet` from React Native core.
 The size of the text can be increased or decreased using `fontSize` property.
-See the result of the above snippet of code as below.
+See the result of the above snippet of code below.

 <img src='https://cdn-images-1.medium.com/max/800/1*eeKdtwtZur54KOQMB3serQ.gif' />